Main-Friends-Network/cobble-friends/README.md

 For a offical documentation please refer to https://packwiz.infra.link/tutorials/creating/adding-mods/#internal-files-config-files-scripts-etc.

-To distribute config you need to create a folder `config` at your `pack` folder.
+To distribute config you need to create a folder `config` at your `modpack` folder.
 In this folder you need to place all the config which you want to distribute.

 As distributing the config files directly causes a overwrite on the user side, always use the mod [DefaultOptions](https://github.com/TwelveIterationMods/DefaultOptions) so the configs are only initially set and not overwritten.